General tolerances

 It pertains to the dimensions of parts made from sheet metal or by the removal of metal from parts.
 These tolerances might be useful for non-metal materials as well.
 Parallel International Standards already exist or are being planned; for castings, see ISO 80621.

-a) linear dimensions, such as external sizes, internal sizes, step sizes, diameters, radii, distances, external radii, and chamfer heights for broken edges;
+- Linear dimensions, such as external sizes, internal sizes, step sizes, diameters, radii, distances, external radii, and chamfer heights for broken edges.

-b) angular dimensions, such as right angles (90°), unless ISO 2768-2 is mentioned, or angles of uniform polygons; and
+- Angular dimensions, such as right angles (90°), unless ISO 2768-2 is mentioned, or angles of uniform polygons.

-It does not apply to the following measurements:
+It does Not Apply to the following Measurement:

 If you need more support with 2768-1:1989, please contact us at +91-8595603096 or support@pacificcert.com